 Any questions, comments or suggestions - email

-All observing reports at copyrighted by Alvin Huey.
+All observing reports are copyrighted by Alvin Huey.
 You an print/use them for personal use only.